Aida Tomescu: Exhibitions

 Tomescu held her first exhibition "based on still-life" in 1979, in Bucharest.
 She has exhibited regularly in Australia and internationally, with over 30 solo exhibitions to date.

 From 1985 to 1995, she was exhibiting at the Coventry Gallery, Sydney with "regular solo shows of her dark abstract paintings".

 In 1987 Tomescu exhibited in Canberra at the Ben Grady Gallery.
 Sasha Grishin, senior art critic for The Canberra Times found her work to be in "a bit of a time warp" back to a time when abstract expressionism was the "dominant style" and the challenge for the artist would be, after "redisovering" abstract expressionism, to "build on it and create their own unique style".

 In 1991, a smaller version of the Art Gallery of New South Wales touring exhibition Abstraction was shown at the Nolan Gallery, Lanyon ACT.
 Art critic Sonia Barron, writing for The Canberra Times, was disappointed in the exhibition but found at least that Tomescu communicated "a spiritual anxiety in her dark expressionist canvases".

 In 1994, the art collector and art gallery owner Chandler Coventry showed a collection of 300 prints he had acquired in the exhibition Obsession.
-The diverse collection of works included 10 works by Aida Tomescu and art critic Sasha Grishin remarked that her worked "places her as one of the leading exponents of gestural abstraction in this country".
+The diverse collection of works included 10 works by Aida Tomescu and art critic Sasha Grishin remarked that her work "places her as one of the leading exponents of gestural abstraction in this country".

 In 2009 her work was the subject of a major survey exhibition, Aida Tomescu: Paintings and Drawings at the Drill Hall Gallery, Australian National University.
 Art critic John McDonald expressed admiration for Tomescu's "sense of colour and surface texture".
 He referred to the paint being laid on in "concrete-like slabs" with the works on paper consisting of a "frenzied mass of squiggles and disjointed calligraphy" and found the body of work "alive and convincing".

 Tomescu's graphic works were included in the major survey of prints and drawings Out of Australia at the British Museum, London in 2011.

 Tomescu's work was included in a major touring exhibition, Abstraction: Celebrating Australian Women Abstract Artists, a touring exhibition (2017–2019) from the National Gallery of Australia.

 Other exhibitions include The Triumph of Modernism at TarraWarra Museum of Art, Art Basel Hong Kong (2019, 2018, 2017 & 2015), Wet, Wet, Wet, Fox Jensen McCrory Auckland (2019) The Anatomy of Gesture, Fox Jensen McCrory Auckland (2017); Chromoffection, Fox Jensen McCrory Auckland (2016), 'The Heide Collection’, Heide Museum of Modern Art (2015); Vibrant Matter, TarraWarra Museum of Art (2013), The Mind’s Eye, Art Gallery of South Australia (2013), Forever Young, Heide Museum of Modern Art (2011), and Contemporary Encounters, Ian Potter Centre: National Gallery of Victoria (2010).